guybrown78/marketplace-booking/API.md

 >availability: not sure we need the total but example on how it can expand in future

-> !!!!! if the filters are meant to make calls then this is going to need more thought
+> This will give us enougth information to allow the client to organise the data and filter - if the filters are meant to make calls then this is going to need more thought

 ----------
 from this data. the UI allows to filter from n courses.